synacktiv/QLinspector/README.md

 }
 ```

-### exploring new ideas
+### Exploring new ideas

-A lot of gadget chains are currently using the call to the `getOutputProperties` method of the `TemplatesImpl` object, new path can be explored with this query:
+A lot of gadget chains are currently using the call to the `getOutputProperties` method of the `TemplatesImpl` object, new paths can be explored with this query:

 ```
 from Callable c0